 So I wanted to share the recipe with you.

 You will need:

 1 cup raw unsalted cashew nuts

 1/2 cup shredded coconut to roll (or add in to the mixture)

 These are so unbelievably simple and quick to make.
-Throw all the ingredients in to a food processor.
-Blend them together until fine crumbs.
+Throw the cashews in to a food processor and blitz until fine crumbs.
 Then add in the dates and all the other ingredients and continue to mix on high until combined.

-Then while the mixer is on, add in the water very slowly until the mix starts to come together in a big clump.
+Then while the mixer is on, add in the agave and water very slowly until the mix starts to come together in a big clump.

 With a tablespoon measurement, scoop out a ball of the mixture.
 Roll in to smooth balls with your hands then drop them in to the shredded coconut you have laid out on a plate.
 Roll them around in that and then place in a sealed Tupperware and pop in to the fridge to set for an hour or 2 before eating!